What would be one piece of advice to a student entering TMS for the first time?

 What student activities were you involved in?

-Is there one experience at TMS that had an impact on your future life after TMS?
+Is there one experience at TMS that had an impact on your life after TMS?

-Did you make friends at TMS who you are still friends with today?
+Did you make friends at TMS with whom you are still friends with today?

 What have you been doing in the interim?